 Step-children who have not been legally adopted receive nothing, regardless of how long you raised them.

-Married, no children
+Married, no children.

 Your spouse receives all personal belongings plus HKD 1,000,000, plus half of whatever remains.
 If your parents are alive, they share the other half equally.
 If your parents have passed, your spouse takes everything.

-Children, no spouse
+Children, no spouse.

-No spouse, no children
+No spouse, no children.

 The estate passes through a strict order: first to parents equally if both are alive, then to siblings of the whole blood, then to grandparents, then to aunts and uncles of the whole blood, then to half-siblings and half-aunts and uncles.
 Each group inherits everything if nobody above them is alive.

-No eligible relatives
+No eligible relatives.

-Your estate passes to the Hong Kong Government under bona vacantia — meaning ownerless goods.
+Your estate passes to the Hong Kong Government under bona vacantia, meaning ownerless goods.
 The government has discretion to provide for any dependants you left behind, but no obligation to do so.

-Cap.
-73, s.4(9).
+Source: Cap.
+73, s.4(9)

-Who the law does not recognise
+Who the law does not recognise.

 Unmarried partners receive nothing, regardless of how long you have been together.
 Step-children who were not legally adopted receive nothing.
 Friends, carers, and charities receive nothing.

-If these people matter to you, only a will can protect them.
+If these people matter to you, only a Will can protect them.

-What a will actually gives you
+What a Will actually gives you

-A will is not a complicated legal instrument.
+A Will is not a complicated legal instrument.
 It is a document that answers four questions the law cannot answer on your behalf.

 Who receives your assets?

-You decide the proportions, the specific gifts, and who gets what — not a formula written in 1971.
+You decide the proportions, the specific gifts, and who gets what.
+Not a formula written in 1971.

 Who manages your estate?

-You name an executor: someone you trust to carry out your wishes, pay your debts, and distribute your estate properly.
+You name an executor, someone you trust to carry out your wishes, pay your debts, and distribute your estate properly.

 Who raises your children?

-Only a will can legally name a guardian for your minor children.
+Only a Will can legally name a guardian for your minor children.
 Without one, a court makes that decision.

 When do beneficiaries receive their inheritance?

-A will can place assets in trust for children until they reach an appropriate age, rather than handing over a lump sum at 18.
+A Will can place assets in trust for children until they reach an appropriate age, rather than handing over a lump sum at 18.

 Getting started